 - If a designated driver is not available – call a cab or Uber for a ride home.

 - To resist all temptations – turn your cell phone off and put it out of reach when driving.
 Texting while driving is as dangerous as driving drunk.
 And it’s illegal.
-Remember – hands free calling is prohibited by law for novice drivers.
-Only experienced drivers may use the technology.
+Remember – hands-free calling is prohibited by law for novice drivers.
+Only experienced drivers may use technology.
 In fact, novice drivers may not use cell phones for any reason while driving – period.

 - Many newer cars have LCD displays on the dashboard.
 While impressive to look at – they are also a potentially dangerous distraction.

 - College-aged adults returning home for the holidays are increasingly susceptible to binge drinking and driving episodes.
 Talk to your kids.
 Encourage only safe behavior – including designated drivers, using Uber, and more.
 Offer to drive if there is no other safe option.

 - Be smart.
 Teach by example.
 Your kids will mimic your behaviors.
 Teach them to follow all traffic laws and to drive defensively at all times.

 - Pay close attention to weather forecasts during this time of year – and plan your trips accordingly.
 And if you have to drive – make sure your car is safe to drive in wintery conditions.